Criminal Defense Attorneys in Tampa, Florida

 - First appearance.
 After being arrested, you will have your first appearance in court within 48 hours.
 During this time, the charges against you will be read, the court will set bail, and the court will see if you have legal counsel.

-- Trial and sentencing.
-If you have pled “not guilty” to the charges against you, you have the right to a trial.
-While having an attorney at all steps in the process is important, this is the time where it is perhaps the most critical.
+Trial and sentencing.
+If you have pleaded “not guilty” to the charges against you, you have the right to a trial.
+While having an attorney at all steps in the process is essential, this is the time when it is perhaps the most critical.